ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/RestSemblance/readme.md

 # Semblance

+Semblance allows non-technical users to input REST API endpoint test case data and expected results for a system under test with that API as a dependency, using multiple endpoints at a time, to allow users to test for an API dependency which does not yet exist.

 **Disclaimer: This is _not_ how I write classes and functions.
 This is my Picasso-ing of a class for a particular effect.
 I'm going to make it more Chuck Close than Picasso going forward.**

 ## A Use Case